frank015940/Loan-Default-Prediction/README.md

 # Data Understanding

-## Overview
+The loan default prediction project uses three datasets from Zindi, a platform for data science competitions.
+The datasets are:
-We sourced our dataset from Zindi.
+* Demographic data: Contains 4,346 rows and 9 columns.

-## Data Description
+* Performance data: Contains 4,368 rows and 10 columns.

-This data contains 3 different datasets for both train and test The data contains:
+* Previous loans data: Contains 18,183 rows and 12 columns.

-> Demographic Data - It has customer identification and demographics that include birthdate,bank account information, geographic location, bank name and branch, employment status and level of education.
+< Demographic Data: It has customer identification and demographics that include birthdate,bank account information, geographic location, bank name and branch, employment status and level of education.

-> Performance Data - The details about loan performance include loan identification, loan approval date, loan amount, total amount due,term duration, information about referrals and a classification indicating ‘good’meaning loan settled on time or ‘bad’ loan
+> Performance Data: The details about loan performance include loan identification, loan approval date, loan amount, total amount due,term duration, information about referrals and a classification indicating ‘good’meaning loan settled on time or ‘bad’ loan

-> Previous Loans Data- This has details of historical information about previous loans, including loan identification, loan approval date, creation date, loan amount, total amount due, loan closure date, information about referrals and dates related to the first due payment and the first payment made.
+> Previous Loans Data: This has details of historical information about previous loans, including loan identification, loan approval date, creation date, loan amount, total amount due, loan closure date, information about referrals and dates related to the first due payment and the first payment made.

 # Data Preparation